linuxserver/docker-mods/README.md

 # par2cmdline-turbo - SABnzbd mod

+## par2cmdline-turbo is now included in the SABnzbd docker image and this mod has been deprecated

 This mod adds the [par2cmdline-turbo](https://github.com/animetosho/par2cmdline-turbo) fork as a replacement for the standard par2cmdline package.

 It is supported on both amd64 and aarch64 (arm64) platforms, but not armhf (arm32).